Let's Talk About Sex

-"Let's Talk About Sex" is a song by American hip hop trio Salt-n-Pepa, released in August 1991 as the fourth single from their third studio album, Blacks' Magic (1990).
-It was written and co-produced by Hurby Azor, and achieved great success in many countries, including Australia, Austria, Germany, The Netherlands, Portugal, Switzerland and Zimbabwe where it was a number-one hit.
-Its music video was directed by Millicent Shelton.
+"Let's Talk About Sex" is a song by American hip hop trio Salt-N-Pepa, released in August 1991 by Next Plateau as the fourth single from their third studio album, Blacks' Magic (1990).
+It was written and co-produced by Hurby Azor, and achieved great success in many countries, including Australia, Austria, Germany, Luxembourg, the Netherlands, Portugal, Switzerland and Zimbabwe where it was a number-one hit.
+Its accompanying music video was directed by Millicent Shelton.
+In 1992, "Let's Talk About Sex" earned a nomination in the category for Best Rap Performance by a Duo or Group at the Grammy Award.

 Content

 The song talks about safe sex, the positive and negative sides of sex and the censorship that sex had around that time in American mainstream media.
 The song was later included in the trio's Greatest Hits (2000) album.
 It samples "I'll Take You There" by the Staple Singers.
 An alternate version of the song entitled "Let's Talk About AIDS" was released to radio on a promotional single and included as a B-side on various singles for the song.
 The lyrics were changed to more directly address the spread of AIDS and HIV.